XplicitComputing/messages/README.md

 msg.ParseFromIStream(&infile); // de-serialize binary file to fill message infile.close(); // finish the file and release resource
 ```
-Please see `README.pdf` for thorough introduction and examples.
+Please see `xcmessages.pdf` for thorough introduction and examples.

 ### 5. license and fair-use agreement